CharlieLZ/XMRR/README.md

 ### About

-I spent a whole day to finish these reports.
+I spent a whole day to finish these reports(once a week).

 Using the following keywords to search in X & reddit via gogole: